AdamZieman/AdamZieman/README.md

 <h1>Hi, I'm Adam! <br/></h1>
-Junior at the University of Wisconsin-Parkside, pursuing a Bachelor of Science in Computer Science, a UNIX System Administration Certificate, and a Cyber Security Certificate.</br>
+I'm a junior at the University of Wisconsin-Parkside, pursuing a Bachelor of Science in Computer Science degree, a UNIX System Administration Certificate, and a Cyber Security Certificate.</br>

 <h2>👨‍💻 Projects</h2>